joergBeigang/switchblade/README.md

 I tried using Inkscape’s plotting function via a USB-serial adapter—an utterly frustrating experience.
 Precision was poor, and any curve was cut painfully slowly.

 Luckily, a USB-serial adapter works both ways.
 I was able to hook up the old computer to my workstation and capture the data being sent to the plotter.
 Feeding that data to an AI helped me figure out the parameters of the flattening algorithm.
-In minutes, I had a working solution.
 From there, it was mostly connecting `pyserial`, parsing SVGs, and compensating for the drag knife.

 The goal is simple: make old professional plotters usable today.
 Brands like Mimaki or Roland are built to last, and replacement parts like knives or rubber rolls are still available.